 We suggest moving the App to your Home page

-If you have additional T3 units, just repeat the process using the new Recipient name.
+If you have additional T3 units, just repeat the process using a new T3 nickname.

-Tap the message you wish, and tap Send Quick Text Now.
+Using T3 nickname, tap the message you wish, and tap the green arrow.

 The App sends the message.
 When the T3 responds, the message will show briefly in the top Notification panel and the full response appears in the normal Messages screen.